smourier/TraceSpy/README.md

     [DllImport("kernel32")]
     private static extern void OutputDebugStringA([MarshalAs(UnmanagedType.LPUTF8Str)] string str);

-PS: in fact the code above will work if you use `Trace.WriteLine` and you have the ISO-8859-1 encoding because the text 'Kilroy était ici' is compatible with this code page but it won't work with complex unicode characters.
+PS: in fact the code above will work if you use `Trace.WriteLine` and you have the ISO-8859-1 encoding because the text 'Kilroy Ã©tait ici' is compatible with this code page but it won't work with complex unicode characters.